Docking Station Review

 Design and Build

 First off, let’s talk about the physical appeal.
-Upon unboxing, the hub sports a sleek, aluminum alloy casing that boasts durability without the bulk.
-Weighing a mere 2.4 ounces, this gadget squeezes an impressive array of features into its svelte figure.
+The hub sports a sleek, aluminum alloy casing that boasts durability without the bulk.
+Weighing just 1.8 ounces (51 grams) and measuring 4.17″ x 1.4″ x 0.34″, this is one of the thinnest and lightest USB-C hubs on this site.
 It fits almost anywhere—a pocket, a small bag, or even underneath a pile of receipts at the bottom of a drawer.
-Its minimalist design doesn’t just blend into the MacBook line-up; it actively complements it.
+The Space Grey aluminum finish does not just blend into the MacBook line-up; it actively complements it.
+The aluminum construction also enhances heat dissipation during sustained use with multiple devices connected.

 Features Overview